DataBiosphere/jade-data-repo/README.md

 ./gradlew sonar
 ```

-Unlike SourceClear, running this task produces no output unless your project has errors.
+Running this task produces no output unless your project has errors.
 To always
 generate a report, run using `--info`:

 ```shell